-NSIP funded facilities and airfield improvements at Ramstein Air Base, Incirlik Air Base, Turkey; Aviano Air Base, and RAF Mildenhall, United Kingdom play a key role in supporting the ongoing operations in Afghanistan and the Balkans.
+NSIP funded facilities and airfield improvements at Ramstein Air Base, Germany; Incirlik Air Base, Turkey; Aviano Air Base, Italy and RAF Mildenhall, United Kingdom play a key role in supporting the ongoing operations in Afghanistan.
 In the event of a Major or Lesser Regional Conflict, NATO airfields, bulk fuel storage and pipeline systems, and access through the Alliance, will play a pivotal role in deployment, sustainment, and redeployment of U.S. based forces.
 This was most recently illustrated by the indispensible supporting role these NSIP funded airbases and fuel systems provided during Operation Unified Protector, NATO's response to the Libya crisis.
 Readiness and availability of the facilities at these and other locations is contingent on the U.S. meeting its contribution obligations.

-NSIP funding for facilities and improvements in the theater of operations is also necessary to support NATO's expanded roles.
-The NATO Operation in Afghanistan covers the entire country with troop strengths exceeding 100,000 from 50 nations.
+NSIP funding for facilities and improvements in the theater of operations is also necessary to support NATO's expanded and transitioning roles.
 In Afghanistan, NATO is committed to supporting a successful transition of security responsibility for the whole of Afghanistan from NATO to an Afghan lead.
-The Afghanistan operation will continue to require substantial funding from the NSIP for the near term.
+The Afghanistan operation, and as NATO transitions to the Resolute Support Mission, will continue to require funding from the NSIP for the near term.
 With the consolidation of headquarters, airfields, and lines of communication, the NSIP is called upon to resource these current and emerging military requirements.